cse412-21w/greenhouse-gas-emissions-across-the-globe/README.md

 ### Contribution Statements
 Alexander Thomson: Created the three interactive CO2 emissions maps included in emissions.html, emissions2.html, emissions3.html.

-Faisal Alsallum: Created the global surface-ocean index/world average CO2 emission comparison visual in globaltemp.html, the average yearly temperature map in globalatemp2.html, and the plot showing the change in sea level in globaltemp3.html.
+Faisal Alsallum: Created the global surface-ocean index/world average CO2 emission comparison visual in globaltemp.html, the average yearly temperature map in globalatemp2.html, the plot showing the change in sea level in globaltemp3.html, and the plot showing the predicted effects of a 1m sea level increases on country GDP found in globaltemp4.html.

 Steven Wilson: Created the CO2 emissions versus GDP interactive visualization in gdp.html.